athina98/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/user-guide/pallet-defect-detection/how-to-guides/generating-model-from-geti.md

 ![Annotate Images](../_assets/annotate.png)

-After annotating a few frames, Geti will automatically start training the model.
+After annotating a few frames, Geti™ will automatically start training the model.

-> **Note:** By default, Geti uses **MobileNetV2-ATSS** as the model backbone for your detection task.
+> **Note:** By default, Geti™ uses **MobileNetV2-ATSS** as the model backbone for your detection task.
 For more control over your model training, you can explore the [Advanced Guide](#advanced-guide) section below to:
 > - Change model backbone to different architectures
 > - Configure custom training parameters
 > - Apply model optimization techniques (FP16, INT8)